 Let me tell you, this dinner tastes like heaven and you will find that it is the best main dish to serve to your vegetarian friends and family at Thanksgiving!

 For the bechamel

 - 4 tablespoons unsalted butter

 - 6 sage leaves sliced into thin ribbons

 - 12 basil leaves sliced into thin ribbons

 - Pinch of freshly grated nutmeg

-- Assemble the lasagna: Butter a 9-by-13-inch baking dish.
-Toss the cheeses and the flour in a bowl; set aside 1/2 cup for topping.
+- Butter a 9-by-13-inch baking dish.
+Toss the cheeses in a bowl; set aside 1/2 cup for topping.
 Evenly coat the bottom of the dish with 1/2 cup of the bechamel.
 Lay 3 noodles side by side on top.
 Cover with one-third of the remaining bechamel.
 Sprinkle with half of the remaining cheese mixture, then top with half of the vegetable mixture.
 Arrange 3 more noodles on top and repeat the layers (bechamel, cheese, vegetables).
 Top with the remaining 3 noodles, then cover with the remaining bechamel; sprinkle with the reserved 1/2 cup cheese.

 - Loosely cover the dish with foil and bake until bubbly, about 45 minutes.
 Turn on the broiler.
 Uncover the lasagna and broil until browned, about 2 minutes.
 Let stand 15 minutes before serving.